 Creativity isn’t typically something learned in school, and children are often branded as “naturally” more creative than others.
 Yet, as Albert Einstein said, “We cannot solve our problems with the same level of thinking that created them.”

-We need to be able to change gears or think creatively to solve new problems at work or personal lives more quickly.
-It’s about letting go of binary thinking (thinking there are only two sides to every situation) and embracing our imagination.
+We need to be able to change gears or think creatively to solve new problems more quickly at work or in our personal lives.
+This means letting go of binary thinking (the idea that there are only two sides to every situation) and embracing our imagination.

 And since AI is now encroaching on creative job functions, like digital design and copywriting, it presents us with another opportunity to use meta-skills.